Shqug/Bonified/Readme.md

 # Bonified
-Adds some features related to the bones you get from dead players in MTG.
+Some new features related to the bones you get from dead players in MTG.

-Also changes the appearance of the bones block to a pile of bones with a proper 3D model.
+Also changes the appearance of the 'bones' block to a pile of bones with a proper 3D model.

 ## Bones, Bone Meal, & Fertilizer